 My mother reminded me to lock the door when I left.

-‘What's the time?" she said.
+"What's the time?" she said.

 She asked me the time.

-‘Happy birthday,’ they said.
+"Happy birthday," they said.

 They wished me a happy birthday.

-‘YOU had better keep things quiet now," she said.
+"YOU had better keep things quiet now," she said.

 She advised ME/warned ME to keep things quiet then.

-‘This is not fair!’ he said.
+"This is not fair!" he said.

 He said annoyingly that it was not fair/He expressed his annoyance/his dissatisfaction.

-‘What a lovely house!" she said.
+"What a lovely house!" she said.

 She exclaimed that the house was lovely.

-‘Hello!
-How are YOU?’ he said.
+"Hello!
+How are YOU?" he said.

 He greeted ME.

 "How old are you?" she said.

-‘It's time WE got down to work," she said to him.
+"It's time WE got down to work," she said to him.

 She said to him/told him (that) it was time THEY got down to work.

-‘I wish YOU were here with ME," she said to him.
+"I wish YOU were here with ME," she said to him.

-She said to him/told him that she wished HE were/was there
+She said to him/told him that she wished HE were/was there with HER.

-‘If only I knew where YOU are now,’ she added.
+"If only I knew where YOU are now," she added.

 She added that she wished SHE knew where HE was then.

 His mother said that she would rather/sooner HE didn't study abroad.

 She said that he talked as if/as though he were/was the richest person on earth.

 Back-shift does not take place with unreal pasts, as has been seen above.

-"It's time we went home,’ he said.
+"It's time we went home," he said.

 "She behaves as if she were going to win the beauty contest," they said.

-‘If I got a work permit, I would go there," he said.
+"If I got a work permit, I would go there," he said.

 He said (that) if HE got a work permit, HE would go there.

 He said to her/He told her (that) if he had had a car, he would have taken her sightseeing.

 The first example suggests that he could still obtain a work permit.
 In the second instance, it is obviuous that he did not take her sightseeing, as he did not have a car.

-‘She must have had a great time in Majorca,’ he said.
+"She must have had a great time in Majorca," he said.

 He said that she must have had a great time in Majorca.

-‘YOU must not come home late," she said to him.
+"YOU must not come home late," she said to him.

 She said to him/told him (that) HE must not/was not to come home late/She told him/ordered him not to come home late/She didn't allow him to come home late.

-‘YOU needn't read the first chapter," our teacher said.
+"YOU needn't read the first chapter," our teacher said.

 Our teacher said that WE needn't read/didn't need to/didn't have to read the first chapter.

-‘Must/Need I finish MY supper, mummy?’ asked the little child.
+"Must/Need I finish MY supper, mummy?" asked the little child.

 The little child asked his/her mother if/whether (S)HE was to finish/had to finish HIS/HER supper.

 are usually reported unchanged.
 Still, had to

 can be used in place of must

+.
 This is only possible when must

 They said (that) THEY must/had to/would have to phone the police if she was not there by midnight.

-‘WE must/have to leave now,’ they said.
+"WE must/have to leave now," they said.

 They said (that) THEY had to leave then.

-‘YOU needn't/don't need to/don't have to go there alone," they said to him.
+"YOU needn't/don't need to/don't have to go there alone," they said to him.

 They said to him/told him (that) HE needn't/didn't need to/didn't have to go there alone.

 usually become had to

 does not change:

-‘YOU needn't have brought any food with YOU,’ they told us.
+"YOU needn't have brought any food with YOU," they told us.